PhilMele/M4Project/README.md

 TODO:

-fix logout problem when scanning qr code.
-Might be SSL certificate realted problem. add placeholders on user dashboard if no parking is available

 check all code meets indentions standard and spaces

-Add Favicon

-bugs - the javascript validator are capital sensitive and will show a warning taht two email addresses dont match if one email has a capital and the other doesnt, but the authentictaion system will accept it.

 BUGS
 Bug - back button doesnt work after using lighthouse testing.
 Problem: Once a transaction was made and paid.
 Somehow the user got loggedout during payment and the model didnt get updated with `paid = true`.
-Only seem to happen on local after I havent connected in a while. bugs - the logo image on email does not show on certain messaging system like outlook desktop, but will show on outloop mobile app.
+Only seem to happen on local after I havent connected in a while. bugs - the logo image on email does not show on certain messaging system like outlook desktop, but will show on outloop mobile app. bugs - the javascript validator are capital sensitive and will show a warning taht two email addresses dont match if one email has a capital and the other doesnt, but the authentictaion system will accept it.

-Add command to collectstatic autmatically at every push Do template for email that already exists
+Add Favicon

 List all money made within specific period
 Add filters in transaction for user to retrieve specific transaction easily